mchelen/michaelchelen.net/_posts/2010-12-07-android-connectbot-ssh-key-auth-howto.md

 title: Android SSH Key Auth with ConnectBot
 name: android-connectbot-ssh-key-auth-howto.md
 created_at: 2010-12-07
-updated_at: 2010-12-07
+updated_at: 2011-11-17
 categories: android ssh connectbot
 ---

 ConnectBot is an open source SSH client for Android.
 SSH provides secure access to a remote server.
 Both password and public key authentication are allowed.
 A key can be created in ConnectBot for use with the server.
+The key can be disabled at any time.

 <!--more-->

-The key can be disabled at any time.
+![ConnectBot running on HTC Aria from AT&T.](/images/android-connectbot-ssh-key-auth-howto/connectbot.htc.aria.300px.png)

 This method can be performed entirely from your Android handset if you currently have password access to an SSH server.
 ConnectBot supports shell login and port forwarding, and file transfer is planned.
-Tested with ConnectBot 1.7.0, Android 2.2, and Ubuntu 10.10 Beta.
+Tested with ConnectBot 1.7.0, Android 2.2, and Ubuntu 10.10 Maverick Beta.

-![ConnectBot running on HTC Aria from AT&T.](/images/android-connectbot-ssh-key-auth-howto/connectbot.htc.aria.300px.png)

 # Install Open SSH server
 SSH server must be installed on the remote system.
 Key authentication is usually enabled by default.
 To install in Ubuntu: